Is our vacuum global in a 331 model with three triplets?: 331 model with three triplets

 We concentrate on the scalar sector of a 331 model where the electric charge, eq.~\eqref{electric charge} is determined by $\beta=-1/\sqrt{3}$.
-Because we focus on the scalar sector, we do not discuss the fermion and gauge sector: the full particle content can be found in ref.~\cite{Huitu:2024nap}, for example.
-There are three scalar triplets, given by
+Because we focus on the scalar sector, we do not discuss the fermion and gauge sector: the full particle content can be found in ref.~\cite{Huitu:2024nap}, for example.\footnote{The quark sector in 331 models always has tree-level FCNCs.
+The suppression of these FCNCs is determined by the quark diagonalisation matrices and the masses of the BSM particles.
+These, in turn, are controlled by the quark Yukawa couplings and the $SU(3)_L$-breaking VEV $v_\chi$.
+Because we work at tree-level, the fermion sector does not directly influence the structure of the scalar potential.
+In the numerical examples we study, we have $v_\chi = 10$ TeV, which is enough to suppress the FCNCs, assuming Yukawa couplings with reasonable structure, as discussed for example in \cite{Huitu:2024nap}.} There are three scalar triplets, given by

 We study the scalar potential invariant under the 331 group and the $\mathbb{Z}_{2}$ symmetry under which $\chi \to -\chi$ \cite{Foot:1992rh,Foot:1994ym,Dias:2005yh,Dong:2006gx,Mizukoshi:2010ky,Montero:2011tg,Cogollo:2014jia,Sanchez-Vega:2016dwe}, broken only softly, given by